visama/Cat_vae/docs/Imputation.md

 Refs
 [1] John T. McCoy et al.: Variational Autoencoders for Missing Data Imputation with Application to a Simulated Milling Circuit

+## Imputation of Car-data set with missing values